 The fund primarily invests in debt securities denominated in U.S. dollars.
 These include securities issued and guaranteed by the U.S. government, debt securities and mortgage-backed securities issued by government-sponsored entities and federal agencies, and instrumentalities that are not backed by the full faith and credit of the U.S. government.
-In addition, the fund may invest in mortgage-backed securities (securities backed by assets such as auto loans, credit card receivables or other providers of credit).
+In addition, the fund may invest in mortgagebacked securities issued by private issuers and asset-backed securities (securities backed by assets such as auto loans, credit card receivables or other providers of credit).